Geborgen/nordic-souls/README.md

 - Enable the `Mists of Tamriel for Obsidian Weathers` located under the same separator.
 - Delete all files in `Nordic Souls\Stock Game` that start with `enb`.
 - Install the preset into the Stock Game folder.

+Some recommended ENBs are [PI-CHO](https://www.nexusmods.com/skyrimspecialedition/mods/21543) and [Silent Horizons](https://www.nexusmods.com/skyrimspecialedition/mods/21543).

+If you want to change the weather mod, disable `Obsidian Weathers & Seasons`, look at the missing masters warning that MO2 gives, and disable plugins accordingly.
+You will not recieve support if things break, as this is a larger modification of the list (see #custommizing-the-list).

 Do not delete the ENB binaries as this will cause issues with the list.
 If you don't want ENB, keep it toggled off.